Trans-Java Toll Road: History

-In order to combat congestion, President Soeharto started commissioning toll roads along the corridor in the 1980s, following the construction of Indonesia's first toll road, the Jakarta-Bogor-Ciawi (Jagorawi) Toll Road.
+In order to combat congestion, President Suharto started commissioning toll roads along the corridor in the 1980s, following the construction of Indonesia's first toll road, the Jakarta-Bogor-Ciawi (Jagorawi) Toll Road.
 Soeharto also created a state-owned enterprise PT.
 Jasa Marga to regulate and operate toll roads in Indonesia.

-During this era, the highway is completed in sections.
-The first section to be fully completed is the section between Tangerang and Jakarta, this section was completed in 1984.
+During this era, the highway was completed in sections.
+The first section to be fully completed was the section between Tangerang and Jakarta, this section was completed in 1984.
 Two years later, the section between Surabaya and Gempol (near Pasuruan.
 Semarang Outer Ring Road was the next section to be fully opened (after having sections of it partially opened starting from 1983), opened in 1988.
 The next major section to be fully operational is the Jakarta-Cikampek section, spanning 72 km, this highway would become one of the most important and most used highway in Indonesia, as it is the fastest link between Jakarta and cities in eastern West Java, Central Java, and East Java.
-The Tangerang-Merak section is next to be completed, also spanning 72 km, this section was opened in 1992, fully connecting the Port of Merak with Jakarta, although links further east and south is not yet available through toll roads.
+The Tangerang-Merak section was the next to be completed, also spanning 72 km; this section was opened in 1992, fully connecting the Port of Merak with Jakarta, although links further east and south is not yet available through toll roads.
 Following the completion of the Tangerang-Merak section, construction along this network stagnated.

 In 1995, Soeharto proposed to accelerate the construction of several toll roads, including several along this network.
-But this instruction is quickly hampered by the 1997 Asian financial crisis, leading to a Presidential Instruction calling off a large number of constructions along the country.
+But this instruction was quickly hampered by the 1997 Asian financial crisis, leading to a Presidential Instruction calling off a large number of constructions along the country.
 During this era, only two sections of the toll road is completed, namely parts of the Jakarta Outer Ring Road completed in 1995 and the Palimanan-Kanci section (bypassing Cirebon).